Skip to main content

 2. Select the Community tab on the left-hand navigation menu.

-3. Click on the Community you'd like to add new Groups to.
+3. Click on the Community you'd like to add new Spaces to.

-4. Select the Groups tab, then click on Create New Group.
+4. Select the Spaces tab, then click on Create New Space.

-5. Add your new Group's name - something that clearly defines to your students what this Group is about.
-Feel free to add emojis to the Group's name!
+5. Add your new Space's name - something that clearly defines to your students what this Space is all about.
+Feel free to add emojis to the name!
 You can do this by right-clicking > selecting Emojis and Symbols on Mac, or following these steps on Windows.

-6. Add a description for the Group - this description is visible to students in your Community, and you can use this to go into a little more detail and set expectations - what will a student get out of this Group?
+6. Add a description for the Space - this description is visible to students in your Community, and you can use this to go into a little more detail and set expectations - what will a student get out of joining this particular Space?

-7. Add the tags that apply to your Group - students can search for relevant Groups using these tags.
+8. Add the tags that apply to your Space - students can search for relevant Spaces using these tags.
 You can add as many tags as are relevant.

-Your Group has now been created and will be visible to everyone who has been invited to join your Community.
+Your Space has now been created and will be visible to everyone who has been invited to join your Community.

 Did this answer your question?